impermeable/coq-waterproof/README.md

 together with a customizable set of hint-databases.

 ### Configuration
-The baviour of the automated tactics can be configured by imporing specific files.
+The behaviour of the automated tactics can be configured by importing specific files.

 * **Adding a Database**: import the specific file in `waterproof/load_database`.
 Example:
     ```coq
-    Require Import Waterproof.load_database.Sets.
+    Require Import Waterproof.load_database.RealNumbers.
     ```
 * **Search depth**: import any of the files in `waterproof/set_seach_depth`.
 Example:
     ```coq